 Screen printing is a decoration technique that’s been around for ages.
 Today, we use screen printing as the most economical way to print to apparel like T-shirts, hoodies, jerseys, and more when doing medium- to large-volume orders.
-We have a screen print minimum of just 10 pieces with the same artwork.
+For one or two colour designs, we have a screen print minimum of just 12 pieces with the same artwork.
+If your design is multi-coloured, the minimum order quantity may vary.
+In some cases, for no minimum or low volume orders one of our digital printing methods will yield a better price.

 We can work with any form of electronic artwork.
 For screen printing we prefer vector artwork; however, if your artwork is not vector based, our art department can make the appropriate conversions to be able to screen print it.
 With silk screen printing you have to consider that your artwork will always need to be optimized so we can literally print it through a screen!